I love a good hot bath, don’t you? To me, it’s a great way to wind down from a stressful day.

 Do These Types Of External Applications Really Work Well?

 This is a fair question, and one I asked myself at some point along the way.
-I mean… most people know that herbs are mild and they take a while to work.
-Most people also want results quickly so they opt for the stronger more invasive preparations like infusions, tinctures, and capsules.
+I mean, most people know that herbs are mild and they take a while to work.
+Most people also want results quickly, so they opt for stronger, more invasive preparations like infusions, tinctures, and capsules.

-When it comes to picking and choosing to use a compress when your child has a high fever or to just buckle down and do whatever you can to get them to drink that herbal tea whether they like it or not, most parents will chose the herbal tea because they feel like that is the best preparation to help bring a fever down.
-Maybe… but it isn’t your only option, and it certainly doesn’t have to be your first.
+When it comes to picking and choosing to use a compress when your child has a high fever or to just buckle down and do whatever you can to get them to drink that herbal tea whether they like it or not, most parents will choose the herbal tea because they feel like that is the best preparation to help bring a fever down.
+Perhaps, but it isn’t your only option, and it certainly doesn’t have to be your first choice.